l3nz/cli-matic/README.md

   if that option is not present (and it appears with a trailing asterisk in the help)
 * `:multiple` if true, the values for all options with the same name are stored in an array
 * `:short`: a shortened name for the command (if a string), or a positional argument if integer (see below)
-* `:env` if set, the default is taken from the current value of an envirnonment variable.
-For capture to happen, either the option must be mising, or its value must be invalid.
+* `:env` if set, the default is read from the current value of an env variable you specify.
+For capture to happen, either the option must be missing, or its value must be invalid.

 [to be done]